Class discrimination: Institutional versus personal classism

-The term classism can refer to personal prejudice against lower classes as well as to institutional classism, just as the term racism can refer either strictly to personal prejudice or to institutional racism.
+The term classism can refer to personal prejudice (an individual's inclination to judge or treat others negatively based on their own rigid beliefs or emotions rather than objective evidence or critical reflection) against lower classes as well as to institutional classism (the ways in which intentional and unintentional classism is manifest in the various institutions of our society).
+Similarly, the term racism can refer either strictly to personal prejudice or to institutional racism.
 The latter has been defined as "the ways in which conscious or unconscious classism is manifest in the various institutions of our society".

 As with social classes, the difference in social status between people determines how they behave toward each other and the prejudices they likely hold toward each other.
 People of higher status do not generally mix with lower-status people and often are able to control other people's activities by influencing laws and social standards.

 The term "interpersonal" is sometimes used in place of "personal" as in "institutional classism (versus) interpersonal classism" and terms such as "attitude" or "attitudinal" may replace "interpersonal" as contrasting with institutional classism as in the Association of Magazine Media's definition of classism as "any attitude or institutional practice which subordinates people due to income, occupation, education and/or their economic condition".

 Classism is also sometimes broken down into more than two categories as in "personal, institutional and cultural" classism.
 It is common knowledge in sociolinguistics that meta-social language abounds in lower registers, thus the slang for various classes or racial castes.

-In the UAE, Western workers and local nationals are given better treatment or are preferred.